2024 Missouri Democratic presidential primary

 The 2024 Missouri Democratic presidential primary was held on March 23, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-Mail-in ballots are accepted until March 30.
-70 delegates to the Democratic National Convention were allocated to presidential candidates.
+It took place on the same day as the primary in Louisiana.
+64 delegates to the Democratic National Convention were allocated, with 6 additional unpledged delegates, in the open party-run primary.
+Votes were counted on March 25 and announced on March 28.

-President Biden won the primary in a landslide.
-"Uncommitted" won three delegates and received 36% of the vote in the city of St. Louis.
-A number of groups in the St. Louis area directly campaigned for Missouri Democrats to cast "uncommitted" ballots in protest of Biden's reaction to Israel's military invasion of Gaza.
-Dean Phillips tied with Biden in Clark County.
+While President Joe Biden won the primary virtually unopposed, the campaign for uncommitted delegates by the Uncommitted National Movement won three district delegates, as they received 36% of the vote in the city of St. Louis.
+A number of groups in the St. Louis area had directly campaigned to cast "uncommitted" ballots in protest of Biden's reaction to Israel's military invasion of Gaza.
+US Representative Dean Phillips tied with Biden in Clark County, but otherwise placed fourth below 1% and behind Marianne Williamson.

 Administration

 The Missouri Democratic Party organized the 2024 statewide primary as a closed, ranked-choice firehouse presidential primary.
-The state-run presidential primary for all parties in Missouri had previously been abolished by the Missouri General Assembly in 2022, and a bill which would have reinstated it for 2024 was defeated in August 2023.
+The state-run presidential primary for all parties in Missouri had previously in a rare instance been abolished by the Missouri General Assembly in 2022, and a bill which would have reinstated it for 2024 was surprisingly defeated by legislators in August 2023 despite major support from both Democratic and Republican state parties.